uhub/awesome-coq/README.md

 * [qnighy/T23](https://github.com/qnighy/T23) - Coq+ssreflect implementation of 2-3 Tree
 * [qnighy/LType-Coq](https://github.com/qnighy/LType-Coq) - Linear Logic Toy for Coq
 * [qnighy/build-coq-cross](https://github.com/qnighy/build-coq-cross) - cross-compile Coq for Windows in Linux.
-* [pvanderbilt/coq-lang-playarea](https://github.com/pvanderbilt/coq-lang-playarea) - STLC in Coq extended with a sound big-step semantics, functions as closures and records as lists.
 * [Ptival/coq-misc](https://github.com/Ptival/coq-misc) - Miscellaneous stuff in Coq
 * [psjyothiprasad/Software-Modelling---Theorem-Provers---Program-Verification---Cryptography](https://github.com/psjyothiprasad/Software-Modelling---Theorem-Provers---Program-Verification---Cryptography) - Coq is a formal proof management system.
 It provides a formal language to write mathematical definitions, executable algorithms and theorems together with an environment for semi-interactive development of machine-checked proofs.
 Typical applications include the certification of properties of programming languages (e.g. the CompCert compiler certification project, or the Bedrock verified low-level programming library), the formalization of mathematics (e.g. the full formalization of the Feit-Thompson theorem or homotopy type theory) and teaching.
 * [ppedrot/tarjan](https://github.com/ppedrot/tarjan) - Coq formalization of online DAG building